 This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

-Food waste is estimated at 25% of the average American family’s grocery shopping dollars — a little more than $2,000 a year.
+Food waste is estimated at 31% of the average American family’s grocery shopping dollars — about $1,800 a year.
 Fresh fruits and vegetables top the list, because many are wasted in the trash or compost bin.
-If you have a better use for $2,000 this year, please read on for simple ways to store and preserve fresh fruits and vegetables.
+If you have a better use for almost $2,000 this year, please read on for simple ways to store and preserve fresh fruits and vegetables.
 These storage recommendations are for popular seasonal vegetables.
 As a rule, locally grown organic produce does not stay fresh as long as conventional produce.

 Store all fresh vegetables without washing.
 Moisture makes vegetables decay more rapidly.
 Just before you are ready to use them, wash vegetables in plenty of running water and then prepare as desired.
 Vegetables that show signs of spoilage begin to wilt or soften.
 Before they become food waste, preserve them using one of these best preserving methods for fresh vegetables.